codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_4xx.rst

 root for your app
 - There is also a `writable` folder, to hold cache data, logs, and session data
-- The `application` folder looks very similar to that for CI3, with some name changes (eg Filters instead of hooks) and capitalization, and some subfolders moved to the `writable` folder
+- The `application` folder looks very similar to that for CI3, with some name changes, and some subfolders moved to the `writable` folder
 - There is no longer a nested `application/core` folder, as we have a different mechanism for extending framework components (see below)